 1:00 – 2:00: The sophistication of local SEO is out of this world and growing.
 Huge financial commitments (e.g. Google’s aquisition of Zagat) have been made by both major search engines to complete to provide local searchers with spookily appropriate results to where they are standing on Earth.
 While their methods of presenting results are evolving, as a business you want to be aware of which factors provide the biggest bang for your investment of time.
 It’s pretty clear however that you must produce localized content and embrace regional citations.
 Links from across the country usually provide less help than one from a local university, which provides a trusted vote for your appropriateness to local results.

-2:00-3:00: Social signals are rapidly increasing as ranking signals and there are no short-cuts to success.
-Social network endorsements of all types are your customers and peers voting by dedicating a bit of their time to endorse what you’ve done.
-This can be done with shares, likes, retweets, ratings and other actions.
-These signals tend to be pure, honest reflections of how people feel, and thus search engines are spending a lot of effort to tap into them for search rank decisions.
-The content that people tend to share in this manner is not salesy material, rather, your “gifts of content” which make their lives better in some manner.
+2:00-3:00: Unique, valuable non-sales content (to your visitors/customers) is what works for SEO and every organization needs to dedicate time to making it.
+Online signals from readers of this information tend to be pure, honest reflections of how people feel and therefore a reliable indicator of how to rank websites so search engines are spending a lot of effort to tap into them for search rank decisions.
+The content that people tend to share is usually not salesy material, rather gifts of information that make their lives or jobs better.
+When this happens, your brand is associated with the help they received.
 Many companies are simply not in the mindset of providing this kind of free information with minimal pitch so it can take some time to adopt.

 3:00-4:00: Mobile activity growth is outpacing just about every visitor behavior out there.
 Mobile devices are expanding in capabilities, ease of use, and their ubiquitous presence among a wide variety of demographic segments.
 As a result, businesses must consider how these users-in-motion are searching for and what expectations they have for results.
 Ranking in mobile search results is driven by mobile-readiness of the website, as well as appropriate presentation of useful on-the-go content.
 Search engine are working hard on their ranking algorithms for mobile so the results reflect a satisfied user with a more task-centric mindset.

-4:00-5:00: The edges of websites are blurry – you must spread your effort beyond their barriers.
-When planning a new website, or a revision to your own, you have to carefully consider the overall information architecture and social-network context in which it will operate.
-Facebook pages, Google+ Business pages, LinkedIn Pages, Yelp profiles, and other “homes” for your brand exist throughout the web and need to work together.
+4:00-5:00: The edges of websites are blurry – you must include OFF-SITE SEO When planning a new or revised website, consider the context of the world in which it will operate.
+Facebook pages, Google+ Business pages, LinkedIn Pages, Yelp profiles, and other “homes” for your brand exist throughout the web well beyond the barriers of your website.
 A gift of content provided via social sharing must have a place to live, and must be easy to share.
+Links to your site from other relevant sites can be a powerful boost, and the linking site doesn’t even have to be that popular.
 Your site must join hands with each of these social networks and seamlessly inter operate because, simply that’s where your customers are.
-Facebook’s “Graph Search” is but a peek into the future of social network search engines which will be morphed into the mainstream with Google and Bing.
+You need to deserve to rank locally before search engines will put you in front of local searchers.